mynodebtc/mynode/README.md

 1. Start by running myNode on your device via the instructions above in "Running myNode"
 2. Modify myNode files
-    * Clone the git repo - 'git clone https://github.com/mynodebtc/mynode.git'
+    * Clone this git repo on your PC or laptop - 'git clone https://github.com/mynodebtc/mynode.git'
     * Make your modifications
 3. Run 'make rootfs'
     * Or run 'make rootfs_auto' in a new console tab